Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 Additionally to the *required* tag, there is also the possibility of **declaring an option as advanced or hidden**.

 Set an option/flag to advanced, if you do not want the option to be displayed in the normal help page (`-h/--help`).
 Instead, the advanced options are only displayed when calling `-hh/--advanced-help`.
-This can be helpful if you want to avoid bloating your help page with too much information for inexperienced users of your application, but still provide thorough information on demand.
+This can be helpful, if you want to avoid bloating your help page with too much information for inexperienced users of your application, but still provide thorough information on demand.